frbori/SPO-AppInsights/README.md

   - **gulp package-solution --ship**
 - Upload the _./sharepoint/solution/spo-app-insights.sppkg_ file into the Tenant level or Site Collection level App Catalog according to your needs
 - Provide your Application Insights **Connection String** in the Tenant level or Site Collection level **TenantWideExtensions** list (in the first case you can get it by accessing the SharePoint Online Admin Center > More features > Apps (Open button) > More features > Tenant wide extensions (Open button); in the latter case by accessing the url _<yourSiteUrl>/Lists/TenantWideExtensions_).
 The value needs to be added in the **connectionString** property inside the **Component Properties** column.

-## Features

-Once the Application Customizer is added to your site(s), Application Insights will start getting analytics data and you'll be able to see those data by accessing the **Logs** page in your Application Insights.
-You can then use the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) to query the collected data.